The Zero Waste community is special.

 About Zero Waste Chef

-Food waste is a huge problem in our extra consumptive societies so thinking about zero waste from a food perspective makes a ton of sense.
+Food waste is a huge problem in our extra consumptive societies.
+So thinking about zero waste from a food perspective makes a ton of sense.
 She writes about how to meal prep, cut out processed foods, and use fermentation to make things like Kombucha.
 Who doesn’t love a good Kombucha!

-The absolutely best thing about this blog is the recipes and menus – we will be trying all of these in due course!
+The absolute best thing about this blog is the many zero waste recipes and menus – we will be trying all of these in due course!

 About Zero Waste Guy

 Ok, to be fair, being a “guy” isn’t “specialist” but we needed to put the LA-based Jonathan Levy somewhere different.
 He does seem to be one of very few men talking about zero waste (where’s the gender diversity, guys?).

 We like that Jonathan builds waste considerations into his work as a business consultant and keynote speaker to help companies adopt more sustainable business practices.
 He has a nice repertoire of impact in this regard.